kwoncy2020/load-tensorflow-model-on-cplusplus-with-opencv/README.md

 now you can include files(LoadDeepModel.cpp, LoadDeepModel.h) to your main file.

+\* notice! when you using this LoadDeepModel class, there might be stack-overflow on the stack. because this handle images, you need to expand stack size on your project property.

 you can make instance with constructor which requires four args that you already checked.

 // in my case this will be LoadDeepModel LoadDeepModel(R"C:\saved_model\mymodel", "serving_default_input_1", "StatefulPartitionedCall", "serve");